KeithSloan/toSketch/README.md

     * Select Created Sketch, click on 'To CurveFit' icon

         Creates a Sketch with some line and Curve Fitting

+## Constraints

+Note: Ideally constraints should ideally be geometric, however there is always the option to fix all points
+      with the installable Macro SketcherFixAllPoints.FCMacro see Addon Manager for installation.

 ## The following are intended to help with Objects created via import of STEP files